ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/40_Process Interconnections/404213 Process Piping Insulation.md

       1. Where practical, slip insulation on piping during pipe installation when pipe ends are open.
 Miter cut fittings allowing sufficient length to prevent stretching.
 Completely seal seams and joints for vapor tight installation.
 For elastomeric insulation, apply full bed of adhesive to both surfaces.
 For polyeolefin, seal factory preglued seams with roller and field seams and joints with full bed of hot melt polyolefin glue to both surfaces.
 Cover elastomeric insulation on systems operating below 40 degrees F with vapor barrier mastic.
    1. EXTRUDED POLYSTYRENE AND POLYISOCYANURATE:
       1. Secure insulation sections with two wraps of nylon filament tape 9”-12” on center.
 On single insulation layer systems and on the outer layer of double insulation layer systems, apply a thin coat of elastomeric joint sealant rated for system operating temperatures to all longitudinal and butt insulation joints covering entire face of joint.
 Allow sealant to fully cure before applying protective covering.
 Fill voids in factory molded or built-up valve and fitting insulation with foamed in place urethane insulation.
 Apply vapor stop bead of joint sealant between pipe and insulation on both sides of valves, expansion/contraction joints, flanges, and attached vent and drain lines.
-1. *Protective jackets are required for exterior installations and where insulation is subject to physical abuse.***
-   1. Protective Jackets:
+1. *Protective jackets are required for exterior installations and where insulation is subject to physical abuse.**   1.
+Protective Jackets:
-      1. See associated underground utility piping specification. ***Reference section.*
+      1. See associated underground utility piping specification. *Reference section.*
 1. Make sure that the utility piping specification, e.g., chilled water, steam/condensate or hot water, adequately covers this underground piping insulation/and piping covering and corrosion protection requirements .
    1. Pipe Insulation Schedule:
       1. Provide insulation on new and existing remodeled piping as indicated in the following schedule: